...we are creating the next loop:

 We thank Spaghetti29 for bringing thoughtfulness, creativity, and talent to our design.

-To receive our latest updates in your inbox every other week,
+For inspiration in your inbox every other Friday,